ndom91/home2021/src/_posts/rememberthemilk/2018-04-14-rememberthemilk.md

 ---
-date: '2018-04-14'
+date: "2018-04-14"
-title: 'Remember the Milk Syntax'
+title: "Remember the Milk Syntax"
-tags: ['organisation', 'linux']
+tags: ["organisation", "linux"]
-category: 'services'
+category: "services"
+cover:
+  imageFile: "rememberthemilk/cover.png"
 ---

 So, like any modern person on the internet today, we all have our own workflows.
 Our own ways of staying on top of our responsibilities.